ealva-com/ealvalog/README.md

 Using the [Loggly Logging Framework Benchmark](https://www.loggly.com/blog/benchmarking-java-logging-frameworks/), [modified](https://github.com/pandasys/Java-Logging-Framework-Benchmark) to include this framework, shows an average performance gain of approximately 37-40% using this facade over using java.util.logging directly.
 This is due to eAlvaLog using cached LogRecords, StringBuilders, and
 Formatters.
+Tests were conducted logging to a file synchronously.

 The AndroidLogger uses the same framework but logs to the android.log.Log. eAlvaLog overhead compared to logging directly to android.log.Log is fundamentally String.format() over cached StringBuilders.
 This alleviates the need for the client to do string building, so performance is comparable and can be better when the client code was previously doing extensive formatting.

-Using this framework over Log4j2 results in basically the same performance as logging directly to Log4j. eAlvaLog adapts its ExtLogRecord to Log4J LogEvent, which helps to avoid any performance penalty.
+Using this framework over Log4j2 currently results in approximately 1% overhead, if using typical parameterized logging, as compared to logging directly to Log4j2. eAlvaLog adapts its ExtLogRecord to Log4j2 LogEvent, which helps to avoid a performance penalty.
+If logging synchronously, using this framework's append functions performs better (approximately 3%) than logging directly to Log4j2.
+If logging asynchronously it would be better to use parameterized logging so that formatting occurs on a background thread.

 Why?
 ----

- In developing both a general purpose library (eAlvaTag), forked from an older library, and an Android application, we used 2 different loggers.
+ In developing both a general purpose library (eAlvaTag), forked from an older library, and a very large Android application, we used 2 different loggers.
 The Android specific logger was a very thin veneer over String.format() and android.util.log.
 The general purpose library used java.util.logging and was very heavy: lots of string concatenation even when logging was never occurring, string-number formatting when nothing was being logged, enormous number of StringBuilder instances being created - many totally unnecessary...